-This topic is somewhat advance for my 4 year old.
-But you see last week, he watched an episode of The Backyardigans about the “Old Gushie” a volcano about to erupt.
-The Backyardigan friends travel down into the Earth to stop a boulder from plugging Old Gushie before it can break the Earth into half.
+This topic is somewhat advanced for my 4 year old.
+But you see last week, he watched an episode of The Backyardigans about the “Old Gushie” a volcano which is about to erupt.
+The Backyardigan friends traveled down into the Earth to stop a boulder from plugging Old Gushie before it can break the Earth into half.

-Here’s how my fact book looks like.
+Here’s how my fact cards looks like.
 Sorry for the blurry image, it’s been so dark lately and I find it difficult to have a decent macro shot.

-If you’d like to have a copy of the fact book, you can click the picture below to download it for free.
+If you’d like to have a copy of the fact cards, you can click the picture below to download it for free.

-We also made Sun and Earth miniature using a Styrofoam balls.
-We ended up hanging them in his room when we’re the paints dried up.
+We also made Sun and Earth miniature using a Styrofoam ball.
+We ended up hanging them in his room when the paint dried up.

 I was too tired to prepare a playdough for this lesson so I just relied on the craft papers for the demonstration.
 But I promise to do it next time as I know he would love to create the layers using playdoughs.

-As seen on the picture he’s labeling each layers.
+As seen in the picture he’s labeling each layer.
 I always include a writing exercise in every activity we have to improve his handwriting.

-And later on decided to write in “Chinese” characters as what he described it LOL.
+And later on he decided to write in “Chinese” characters as what he described it LOL.